DIAGNijmegen/website-content/content/pages/highlights/2020-turbo-grant.md

 ![Flowchart]({{ IMGURL }}/images/news/flowchart_pignn.jpg)

-Performing deep learning on graph-structured data representations is one of the most active [new research areas] (https://pure.uva.nl/ws/files/46900201/Thesis.pdf) in machine learning.
+Performing deep learning on graph-structured data representations is one of the most active [new research areas](https://pure.uva.nl/ws/files/46900201/Thesis.pdf) in machine learning.
 In physics-informed versions of graph networks, physical force and stress terms regularize the network and ensure realistic predictions even with limited training data.
-Application of this new line of methods to medical problems will hopefully be the topic of a new line of collaboration between DIAG and the University of Twente.
+Application of these methods to medical problems will hopefully become a new line of collaboration between DIAG and the University of Twente.